-How do you keep a data-intensive, real-time service that monitors tens of thousands of servers, up and running around the clock?
+How do you keep a data-intensive, real-time service that monitors hundreds of thousands of servers up-and-running around the clock?

 How do you respond to infrastructure failures or performance issues in a high-volume, low-latency computing environment?

-What should the infrastructure look like when Datadog monitors a million servers?
+What should the infrastructure look like when Datadog monitors millions of servers and containers?
 If you think you have the answers, join us as a Site Reliability Engineer.